 It applies always p / ρ = constant. rho is the density ρ and p is the sound pressure.

-as well as at sea level with the same air temperature.
+as at sea level, provided that there is the same air temperature.

 Look for the following answer of the question: "What is the speed of sound?"